frederic-perez/AmE-dictionary/dictionary.md

 __rowdy__ _adj_ :six: /ˈraʊdi/ Noisy and disorderly. _Syn_ unruly, disorderly, badly behaved _It was a rowdy but good-natured crowd; the assembly could turn into an arena of political rowdies._
 __rowhouse__ _n_
 __rub elbows__ _v_
+__rub__ _By "evidence" I mean hard facts, as defined by the scientific community, and there's the rub._
 __rub__ _n_
 __rub__ _v_
 __rubbings__ _n_